brijmohanbohra15/Watershed-prioritization-based-on-Soil-susceptibility-using-TOPSIS-AHP-model/README.md

-This repository covers the codes on my case study on Watershed prioritization based on Soil susceptibility using TOPSIS AHP model.
+This repository covers the codes on my case study on Watershed prioritization based on Soil susceptibility using TOPSIS-AHP model.

 ## SMOS_anlaysis.py